EconomicSL/play-securities-exchange/README.md

 A large-scale agent-based simulation model of a securities exchange.

+## Code coverage
+The project uses the [sbt-scoverage](https://github.com/scoverage/sbt-scoverage) plugin to generate test coverage statistics.
+To run the tests with coverage enabled simply run the `sbt clean coverage test` command from the project root directory:

+    $ sbt clean coverage test

+After the tests have finished you can then run

+    $ sbt coverageReport

+to generate the reports.
+The generated code coverage reports can be found inside `target/scoverage-report`.

 ## API documentation

-The API documentation for the model is very much a work in progress.
-To view the most current version of the documentation simply run the `sbt doc` command from the project root directory:
+The API documentation for the project is very much a work in progress.
+To generate the most current version of the documentation simply run the `sbt doc` command from the project root directory:

     $ sbt doc